jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 - **E**: Young’s modulus.
 - **nu**: Poisson’s ratio.
 Set to `0.0` to eliminate Poisson and volumetric locking.

 - **numel**: Number of finite elements along the beam length.
-Each cross-section contains a single element.
 Increase this value to perform **h-refinement**.
+Each cross-section contains only a single element.
 - **ne_L**: Number of nodes per element along the beam axis.
   - `ne_L = 2` → linear shape functions in the axial direction
   - `ne_L = 3` → quadratic shape functions, and so on
-  Shape functions in the cross-section are always linear.
   Increase this value to perform **p-refinement**.
+Shape functions in the cross-sectional directions are always linear.

 - **ngp_c**: Number of Gauss points in each cross-sectional direction.
 Use `ngp_c = 2` for full integration.
 Setting `ngp_c = 1` often produces inaccurate results.
 - **ngp_l**: Number of Gauss points in the length direction.